New York Gov. Cuomo's press conference pushed back following sign-language order

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

+New York Gov. Andrew Cuomo's daily coronavirus press briefings have become required viewing for many Americans over the last couple of months of lockdown.

-New York Gov. Andrew Cuomo’s daily coronavirus press briefing has been pushed back to the early afternoon Tuesday as a judge has yet to respond to a request from the state in regard to a court order requiring that its broadcast have a sign language interpreter.
+But the regular 11.30 a.m. briefing hit a snag Tuesday amid a back and forth with a judge in regard to a court order requiring that its broadcast have a sign language interpreter.

 U.S. District Court Judge Valerie Caproni, who is presiding over an advocacy group’s case against Cuomo, ruled Monday that the governor’s broadcasts must now have a sign language interpreter “in-frame” -- much like how many other state leaders have been doing for weeks -- to help deaf New Yorkers follow along, according to The Buffalo News.